jesec/flood/README.md

 3. If you are proxying requests to Flood from your own web server, configure Flood's path from the host at the `baseURI` property.
 All requests will be prefixed with this value.
     * For example, if serving Flood from `https://foo.bar/apps/flood`, you would set `baseURI` to `/apps/flood`.
 If serving flood from `https://foo.bar`, you do not need to configure `baseURI`.
     * [Read more about proxying requests to Flood on the Wiki](https://github.com/Flood-UI/flood/wiki/Using-Flood-behind-a-reverse-proxy), this is a common pain-point for users.

-**Note**: Some of these values are baked into the static assets (like `baseURI`), so changes to this file require recompling static assets.

 ### Compiling assets and starting the server